structural-health/node-rsvg-prebuilt/readme.md

 #### Windows:

-All nessecary files are bundled in the bina
+All nessecary files are bundled in the binary (yes, even the vc runtime)